14dstcyr/applied-ml-dstcyr/notebooks/project02/README.md

 ## Files
 - `ml02_stcyr.ipynb` — your notebook starter with numbered sections, reflections, and working code cells.
 - `README.md` — this file with instructions and tips.
+- `m102.py` - working script with just the code.

 ## Where to put this in your repo
 Place this folder under your course repository at: